Candidates should be able to properly maintain a Linux filesystem using system utilities. This objective includes manipulating standard filesystems.

 badblocks is a Linux utility to check for damaged sectors on a disk drive.
 It marks these sectors so that they are not used in the future and thus do not cause corruption of data.
 It is part of the e2fsprogs project.

-It is strongly recommended that badblocks not be run directly but it
+It is strongly recommended that badblocks not be run directly but to have it invoked through the

 write the list of bad blocks to